rusuot/industrial_project_all/README.md

 This project is a team work project.

-What is currently on this GitHub repo is my part done for the group project.
+What is currently on this GitHub repo is my part (Ovi) done for the group project.

 ## Link to hosted web-app (only my part - Ovi, not the entire final project):
 - https://amzn2-7f8b1.web.app/